artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 results will refer users to the PDF that contains the search term(s), but will not reveal the location of the term(s) within the PDF.

-Currently, AtoM 2.x truncates PDF text after the first 65,535 bytes.
+Currently, AtoM 2.x truncates indexed PDF text after approximately 16,777,215 characters - which might roughly translate to between 1.5-2.8 million words, depending on the language and words used.
+This means that any additional text after this limit is reached would not be added to the search index (and therefore would not return any results during searches) - it does **not** mean that the PDF itself will be truncated or missing pages, etc.

 As mentioned above, it is possible to upload multi-page TIFFs or PDF files to be displayed with a page viewer and to upload each page as a child object of